YetAnotherNerd/whatlastgenre/README.md

 ## Configuration

 An empty configuration file will be created on first run.
 The score multipliers for sources can be tuned in the source, but act with caution.

 ### Example configuration file
 	[whatcd]
 	username = whatuser
 	password = myscretwhatcdpassword
 	[genres]
-	whitelist =
 	blacklist = Live, Unknown
-	uppercase = IDM, UK, US
 	score_up =
 	score_down = Electronic, Other, Other
+	filters = country, label, year

 ### Configuration options explained

 #### genres section

-##### whitelist, blacklist option
-Using a whitelist is not recommended, depending on your music collection you might have to create a really large list to get reasonable results, you might want to use score_up instead.
-Use the blacklist to ban specific tags.
-The white- and blacklist can't be used at the same time, obviously ;)

 ##### score_up, score_down option
 This should be considered as "soft" white-/blacklist where you can in-/decrease